Part 3 in our series: How Investment Capital Can Enable Profitable Regenerative Agriculture

 Returns from investment in farmland come from both capital appreciation and from current income from the farm, which according to John Evangelista of SLM Partners, in many ways serves to double the capital appreciation.

 Investment in conventional or industrial farmland, however, comes with unique risks, primarily associated with the chemically intensive way farmland has been managed for the past 50+ years, which degrades the asset itself.
-These risks include the use of costly synthetic chemical inputs that can kill valuable soil life and biodiversity, and strip soils of their nutrients, which then can lead to increased wind and water erosion and declines in productivity.
+These risks include the use of costly synthetic chemical inputs that can also kill valuable soil life and biodiversity as well as strip soils of their nutrients, which then can lead to increased wind and water erosion and declines in productivity.
 It can also lead to run-off that pollutes waterways.
 These in turn, perpetuate climate change and other environmental impacts.
-These impacts can also lead to decreased productivity and profit, which negatively impacts farmer incomes and well-being, and harms rural communities.
+The on-farm impacts can lead to decreased productivity and profit for the operation, which negatively impacts farmer incomes and well-being, as well as harms rural communities.
+The off-farm impacts – which are often unaccounted for – can negatively impact larger ecosystems, wildlife, and human health.

-As John Evangelista again shared in a recent presentation with RFSI, while the blue line in the table above appears relatively stable, if you zoom in, it actually shows steady decline in U.S. farmland income over the past 50 years and in the past 3 years the income as a percentage of land value has settled at an average of 3%.
-This is financially suffocating farmers, making it more difficult for average farmer to compete in current economy, let alone invest back into their operation.
-As a result, in order to grow income, farmers need to either get larger so they can produce more or find other ways to build more income on their existing farms.
+John Evangelista shared in a 2022 presentation with RFSI, while the blue line in the table above appears relatively stable, if you zoom in, it actually shows steady decline in U.S. farmland income over the past 50 years and in the past 3 years the income as a percentage of land value has settled at an average of 3%.
+This is financially suffocating farmers, making it more difficult for the average farmer to compete in the current economy, let alone invest back into their operation.
+As a result, in order to grow income, farmers need to either get larger so they can produce more, or find other ways to build more income on their existing farms.
 Transition to regenerative farming can offer solutions here.

 Building Value in Your Asset Through Regeneration